Conversational banking: Everything you need to know

 In addition, as a supplier of payment processing, fintechs have the advantage of partnering with a chatbot vendor to enable them to accept and process payments through their API, bringing further innovation to the customer experience, as they can actually complete financial transactions through a chat app.

-The role of banking AI chatbots
+The role of conversational AI in banking

 Thanks to Artificial Intelligence (AI), chatbots are not only able to understand customer voice or text communications, but they are also actually able to reply, simulating actual conversations.
 AI uses Natural Language Processing (NLP) to allow chatbots to actually determine meaning from language through common data elements.
 This article in Global Banking Finance Review explains how AI is evolving the banking industry beyond the ATM:

 “With conversational AI, banks can bring chat back into the banking relationship and really understand what their customers want.
 Rather than second-guessing them, they can allow the customer to quickly find what they are looking for themselves, or bring them through a series of pre-configured menus or forms.”